AldanaDelgado/AldanaDelgado/README.md

 - **[LinkedIn](https://www.linkedin.com/in/aldana-delgado-4b1040279/)**

-## Don't hesitate to contact me if you want to collaborate or just chat about web development!
+## Don't hesitate to contact me if you want to collaborate or just chat about web development or finance!

 ## Thanks for visiting my profile, have a good day!